Modesty Blaise (1966 film): Comparison to source material

 O'Donnell's original screenplay went through a large number of rewrites by other people, and he often later complained that the finished movie retained only one line of his original dialogue.
 O'Donnell states this in some of his introductions to reprints of his comic strip by Titan Books.
 As a result, although the basic plotline and characters are based on the comic strip, such as Willie killing a thug in an alley, many changes were made.

-Some are cosmetic — Vitti appears as a blonde for most of the film, except for one sequence in which she actually dresses up like a real-life version of the comic strip character.
-Likewise, Stamp initially appears in a blond wig and subsequently reverts to his natural dark hair.
+Some are cosmetic — Vitti appears as a blonde for most of the film, except for one sequence in which, as noted above, she actually dresses up like a real-life version of the comic strip character.
+The film also prominently focuses on a large leg tattoo the film version of the character sports; no such tattoo is ever referenced in the comic strip or later novels.
+Also, while the comic strip established early on that Modesty considered herself to be English, her actual ethnic background was left ambiguous beyond her being vaguely from the Middle East region; no attempt was made to disguise Vitti's strong Italian accent, making it apparent that her version of Blaise was from Italy.

+Likewise, Stamp initially appears in a blond wig (giving him a similar appearance to the comic strip character) and subsequently reverts to his natural dark hair; in the film Modesty and Willie acknowledge the hair color change with each other.
 Other changes are more profound.
 For example, as the film progresses, Willie and Modesty fall in love and decide to get married, proclaiming the same during a sudden musical production number that pops up during a lull in the action.
-This breaks a cardinal rule set out by O'Donnell when he created the characters: They would never have a romantic relationship; the writer stayed true to this edict right up to the end of the comic strip in 2001.
+Even though the comic strip was only a few years old at this time and no novels had yet been published, this plot point nonetheless breaks a cardinal rule set out by O'Donnell when he created the characters: They would never have a romantic relationship in the traditional sense; the writer stayed true to this right up to the end of the comic strip in 2001.

 The character of Sheikh Abu Tahir fills the function of Lob, Modesty's adoptee father and mentor, who gives her the name "Modesty Blaise".
 The Sheikh is otherwise an original character with no equivalent character in the source material.
-Other original characters include Paul Hagen, Mrs. Fothergill, McWhirter, and Nicole.
+Other original characters include Paul Hagen, Mrs. Fothergill, McWhirter and Nicole, though O'Donnell would incorporate all of them into the novelisation of the film.

-Novelization
+Novelisation

 Prior to the release of the film, O'Donnell novelised his version of the screenplay as a novel titled Modesty Blaise.
 This book was a critical and sales success, resulting in O'Donnell alternating between writing novels and writing the comic strip for the next 30 years.
 O'Donnell's version of the screenplay was also used as the basis for a late-1990s Modesty Blaise graphic novel published by DC Comics.